lightzhan-intellif/joplin-theme-gloden-2020/README.md

 ![example picture](pic/example.png)

 ## How to use?
 Because I use the portable version of Joplin, so I tell how to use with it.
-For others, maby it is similar or you can find the method [here](https://joplinapp.org/) or [forum](https://discourse.joplinapp.org/).
+For others, maybe it is similar or you can find the method [here](https://joplinapp.org/) or [forum](https://discourse.joplinapp.org/).
 1. Download the project (use git or download .zip file)
 2. Put the  newprint directory and userstyle.css in JoplinProfile directory
 3. Restart Joplin.
 All done!